The Secret to a Great Speech

 “Your most memorable words, just several of them, will serve as the takeaway.
 While few people remember Winston Churchill's 1946 speech in Fulton, Missouri, everyone knows its central phrase, “iron curtain.”
 It became the metaphor for the Cold War.”

 • “Why does Rice play Texas?
 We choose to go to the moon.
-We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard.” - JFK, Address at Rice University, (1962).
+We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard.” - JFK, Address at Rice University (1962)

-• “A shining city on a hill” - Ronald Reagan, Farewell Address to the Nation, (1989).
+• “A shining city upon a hill.” - Ronald Reagan, Farewell Address to the Nation (1989)

 • “There's not a liberal America and a conservative America.
-There's the United States of America.” - Barack Obama, DNC Keynote Address, (2004).
+There's the United States of America.” - Barack Obama, DNC Keynote Address (2004)

-• “You shall not crucify mankind upon a cross of gold.” - William Jennings Bryan, Cross of Gold, (1896).
+• “You shall not crucify mankind upon a cross of gold.” - William Jennings Bryan, Cross of Gold (1896)

-Even the most epic speech is one idea.
+Even the most epic speech is just one idea.
 Don’t make a speech.
 Make a point.

 Next